 To address the potential interactive effects of fire, aboveground biomass removal, and nutrient amendments on above- and belowground responses, a long-term field experiment was initiated in 1986 as part of the Konza Prairie Long-Term Ecological Research (LTER) program.
 The general goals of this experiment are: 1) to document both short- and long-term responses of plants and soils to fire, aboveground biomass removal (a surrogate for grazing in these small plots), and nutrient amendments (additions of N and/or P); and 2) to provide a better understanding of the mechanisms underlying tallgrass prairie responses to fire, aboveground biomass removal and nutrient enrichment.
 Standing crops of live and dead rhizomes (0.1 sq. m2 * 20cm deep samples) are taken in late summer periodically from 64 belowground plots.
-N & P content are determined on live and dead rhizomes.
-N & P for forb rhizomes are available for some plots in some years. **See archived rawdata files in Rm 215 Bushnell.
+N and P content are determined on live and dead rhizomes.
+N and P for forb rhizomes are available for some plots in some years.

 Location of Sampling Stations: HQC

 Frequency of Sampling: Once every five years in August or September.